Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Keep these goons busy while I handle anti-hero over here,” he spits smugly.

-This was what the Horseminion’s been waiting to hear all night.
+This is what the Horseminion’s been waiting to hear all night.

 With a ghastly, otherworldly cackle, he reaches his gloved hand to draw his sword, crusty-black from its numerous victims.